Identity-Preserving Text-to-Video Generation Guided by Simple yet Effective Spatial-Temporal Decoupled Representations: Introduction

 \section{Introduction}

 Recent breakthroughs in diffusion-based video generation ~\cite{ho2022video,zheng2024open,yang2024cogvideox,xing2024survey,hu2024motionmaster} have enabled the creation of highly realistic videos with smooth temporal continuity.
-In critical applications such as animation or advertising production~\cite{chen2025identity,xiaobin2025vtbench,lu2024pinco,tang2025ata}, maintaining consistent visual identities—from facial features to clothing—across frames has become a core requirement.
-This demand has spurred targeted research on identity-preserving text-to-video (IPT2V) ~\cite{chefer2024still,wei2025echovideo,zhang2025motion}, which aims to generate videos that align with textual prompts while preserving precise human identities.
+In critical applications such as animation or advertising production~\cite{chen2025identity,xiaobin2025vtbench,lu2024pinco,tang2025ata}, maintaining consistent visual identities across frames has become a core requirement.
+This demand has spurred targeted research on identity-preserving text-to-video (IPT2V) ~\cite{chefer2024still,wei2025echovideo,zhang2025motion}, which aims to generate text-aligned videos while preserving precise human identities.

 Many recent studies have focused on the IPT2V task, with models like VACE~\cite{jiang2025vace}, SkyReels-A2~\cite{fei2025skyreels}, and HunyuanCustom~\cite{hu2025hunyuancustom} demonstrating remarkable capabilities through large-scale training and advanced architectures.
 Current end-to-end frameworks face an inherent spatial-temporal trade-off: optimizing for consistent key element layouts (\textit{e.g.,} preserving character identity across frames) often harms instruction-aligned smooth motion, while focusing on dynamic realism can break visual structure consistency in facial features or clothing.
 The challenge lies in that joint optimization of these conflicting objectives inherently complicates the balance between spatial coherence and temporal realism.
-Additionally, current approaches rarely use prompt guidance for spatial-temporal disentanglement, leading to inconsistent identities and motions in generated videos.
+Additionally, current approaches rarely use prompt guidance for spatial-temporal disentanglement, leading to inconsistent identities and motions.

 To address the challenges above, we propose a simple yet effective spatial-temporal decoupled framework with semantic optimization.
 First, we propose a stage-wise decoupled generation paradigm which decouples IPT2V into two stages: a text-to-image (T2I) stage that focuses on high-fidelity spatial identities and semantically aligned key visual element layouts and an image-to-video (I2V) stage for temporal modeling to ensure motion smoothness and spatiotemporal coherence.
 Second, we propose a semantic instruction optimization mechanism alongside the framework to decompose prompts into spatial-temporal decoupled representations, which consists of two modules: the Spatial Semantic Parser extracts static semantics to anchor T2I identity modeling, while the Temporal Prompt Polisher optimizes sentence logic and enhances dynamism for I2V guidance.
 This design separates layout and motion cues to bridge text-semantic gaps for coherent video generation.